Multivariate volume, Ehrhart, and $h^*$-polynomials of polytropes: Background

-This is a convex set and its closure is a polyhedral cone.
-The collection of all such polyhedral cones is a polyhedral fan, the \emph{Gr\"obner fan} $\mathcal{GF}_n$ of the ideal $I$.
+This is a closed, convex polyhedral cone.
+The collection of all such cones is a polyhedral fan, the \emph{Gr\"obner fan} $\mathcal{GF}_n$ of the ideal $I$.
 Let $\mathcal{GF}_n|_{\mathcal Pol_n}$ be the restriction of the Gr\"obner fan of $I$ to the polytrope region $\mathcal Pol_n$.
 This polyhedral fan captures the tropical types of polytropes:

 \begin{theorem}[{\cite[Th.
 17 - 18]{T}}] Cones of $\mathcal{GF}_n|_{\mathcal Pol_n}$ are in bijection with tropical types of polytropes in $\TP^{n-1}$.
 Open cones of $\mathcal{GF}_n|_{\mathcal Pol_n}$ are in bijection with types of maximal polytropes in $\TP^{n-1}$. \end{theorem}